By Tim Lambert

 The first cinema in St Austell opened in 1910.
 The Capitol Theatre was built in 1929.
 A new Magistrates Court was built in 1970.
 Polkyth Recreation Centre was built in 1974.
 Caerhays Gardens opened to the public in 1991.

 Today St Austell also has Wheal Martyn Heritage Centre.
 One of St Austell’s latest attractions is the Eden Project, which opened in 2001.
-Today St Austell has a population of 27,000.
+In 2022 St Austell had a population of 27,000.